Information Night – Mindfulness in Medicine

 Melbourne Centre for Mindfulness Teachers

-Our teachers have all been trained by the Mindfulness Training Institute of Australia, the only MBSR teacher training body in Australia authorized by the Centre for Mindfulness in Boston Massachusetts USA.
+Our teachers have all been trained by the Mindfulness Training Institute of Australia.

 Mindfulness invites us to live life as if it really matters – being in the present moment with open-hearted presence and kindness towards ourselves.

 When you are aware in this moment, you are aware that this is your life.
 Then you are not waiting for the weekend or for some project to be finished for you to have a life.
 Every moment is your life.
 In very stressful situations you can move into the actuality of the situation and find ways to move with it and regulate your own reactivity to it so that you are not running away and you are not pushing through anything but you are allowing things to unfold as they do.
 That is the heart of creativity and that way we get the most work done with the least distraction and the least effort.